Wanting to see some of the Highland's majestic mountains during winter, I made a trip to the UK's largest national park, the Cairngorms.

 It was getting darker quickly, so I welcomed the fact that the last stretch of the journey was on a wide, easy-to-navigate gravel road.

 At the time I got to the hostel near the lake, it was total darkness fractured only by stars and a few cars passing around now and then.
-As I didn't book anything in advance, my concern was whether the hostel would have a free space, but there was a different problem: out of season, they are open only during weekends - no luck here.
-Quick plan change pointed me back to Aviemore, where is a hostel open through the weekdays.
-Timing was perfect, as I caught the last bus that day.
+As I didn't book anything in advance, my concern was whether the hostel would have a free space.
+However, there was a different problem: out of season, the hostel is open only during weekends - no luck.
+Quick plan change pointed me back to Aviemore, where is a hostel open a year-round.
+The timing was perfect, as I caught the last bus that day.

 The next day I started at dawn with a brisk walk onto a ridge west of the town.